EPCCed/cirrus-website/about/hardware.md

 Cirrus standard compute nodes each contain two 2.1 GHz, 18-core Intel Xeon E5-2695 (Broadwell) series processors.
-Each of the cores in these processors support 2 hardware threads (Hyperthreads), which are enabled by default.
+Each of the cores in these processors support 2 hardware threads (Hyperthreads), however these are disabled by default.

 The standard compute nodes on Cirrus have 256 GB of memory shared between the two